European Traveler

 © Rhaetische Bahn: swiss-image.ch/Andrea Badrutt

-Tickets for the Glacier Express are available from any outlet selling Swiss railway tickets but the easiest directly at Glacier Express.
+Tickets for the Glacier Express are available from any outlet selling Swiss railway tickets but the easiest are directly at Glacier Express.
 Seat reservations are obligatory for all travelers, including children, and are not discounted in any way.

 Sample ticket fares on the Glacier Express, excluding seat reservations, are: